RazManorShalit/EmbeddedSWBlog/posts/000_intro.rst

 Who am I?
 ---------
 Hello, my name is Raz.
-I'm a software engeneer with 10+ years of experiance.
+I'm a software engineer with 10+ years of experience.
 I worked for most of my career in the embedded software world.
-I find this type of programming and software engeneering in general interesting and exiting.
+I find this type of programming, and software engineering in general interesting and exiting.

 What this blog is about
 -----------------------